ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

-server performs self diagnosis or the incident client uses the interfaces provided by the incident server to deliver diagnosis and resolution actions, the notification update behavior is triggered, for example, the probable cause objects and affected objects are updated.
+server performs self diagnosis or the incident client uses the interfaces provided by the incident server to deliver diagnosis and resolution actions, the notification update behavior is triggered, for example, the probable root cause objects and affected objects are updated.
 When a network incident is successfully resolved, the status of the network incident would be set to 'cleared'.